linstula/ember-cli-bootstrap/README.md

 This is an ember-cli addon that includes [twitter bootstrap]('http://getbootstrap.com/') into your ember-cli project.

-This addon utilizes the [bootstrap_for_ember]('https://github.com/ember-addons/bootstrap-for-ember') library, which provides a collection of Ember componenets based on Twitter Bootstrap V3.
+This addon utilizes the [bootstrap_for_ember]('https://github.com/ember-addons/bootstrap-for-ember') library, which provides a collection of Ember components based on Twitter Bootstrap V3.
 You can find documentation for usage [here]('https://github.com/ember-addons/bootstrap-for-ember').

 #Usage